rdsim8589/simple_shell/README.md

 # simple_shell
-A simple shell created for Holberton School.
-Partner project with @rdsim8589 &amp; @wintermanc3r .\" Contact timothy.britton@holbertonschool.com or richard.sim@holbertonschool.com to correct errors or typos.
+A simple shell created for Holberton School project.
+Partner project with @rdsim8589 &amp; @wintermanc3r Contact timothy.britton@holbertonschool.com or richard.sim@holbertonschool.com to correct errors or typos.

 ## simple_shell - simple_shell is an sh-compatible command language interpreter that executes commands from the stand input or from a file.